jsms90/learning-angular/intern_onboarding/003_ng2/exercise_1/README.md

 Now visit http://localhost:4200 in a browser to see your new app.

+App?
+Wooot!

 ## Challenge

-1. Open app.component.html and change the title of your app.
+1. Open app.component.ts and change the title of your app.
 2. Open app.component.scss, and set `h1 { color:red }`.
 Save and checkout the live-reload.
+3. Go into app.component.html.
+Delete the code that you find there.
+Make yourself a little homepage.
+Muck about.

 ## Notes to Instructor